AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 "Adrien quickly demonstrated a strong ability to style webpages using CSS and the styled components library for React.
 Styling instructions were clearly and logically laid out, allowing changes to be rapidly iterated on as the page design evolved."

+- Matthew Whitaker - Student at Makers - After a process review

+"I felt like I learned a couple of really valuable things from observing your process in the workshop, especially around how to keep your tests lean and elegant using things like subject.
+You clearly have a very solid understanding of ruby and are very driven to writing high quality code which is flexible yet very readable."

 ---

 ### I can justify the way I work in a business context